Field Identification

 Organic Control Methods

-Sulfur rotations and copper products per organic rules; lime sulfur may be used in dormant windows on tolerant timing.
-Biofungicides with Bacillus subtilis or Reynoutria extracts can supplement—not replace—sanitation in wet years.
+Sulfur rotations and copper products follow organic rules for your certifier -- lime sulfur fits dormant windows on tolerant timing.
+Biofungicides with Bacillus subtilis or Reynoutria extracts add layers in wet years.
+Reapply after rain per label; protectant covers wash off.
+Rotate sulfur with other modes to slow resistance buildup in pathogen populations.

 Let Nature Handle It